jexxa-projects/Jexxa/tutorials/TimeService/README_FlowOfControl.md

 *   `Driving Adapter` &rarr; `Inbound Port` &rarr; `Outbound Port` &rarr; `Driven Adapter`

-Jexxa's API is strongly inspired to support the navigation code based on the flow of control through your architecture.
+Jexxa's API support to follow the flow of control as good as possible.
 Let's see how it works...

 ### 1. The Main-method